PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 shape predicate and tensor-pruning utility from `core/model_ir_utils.py`.
 Precision, constant-fold, layout, and high-rank passes share that pruning implementation so lineage events and unused-tensor removal have one owner.
+Dynamic broadcast shape-signature reconciliation is likewise canonical in `core/model_ir_utils.py`; the lowerer imports and compatibility re-exports the helper instead of owning a private implementation, allowing op-family passes to use it without a circular dependency.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and